irisonia/Algorithms-in-CPP/RadixSortCollection/README.md

-Time efficient radix sorts and sorted views for large lists/arrays of any indexable type.</br>
+Quickly sort or just gat a sorted view of large lists and arrays of any indexable type.</br>
 Allowing the following features:
 ------------------------------------------------------------------------------------------------------------
 - Sort std::list, std::vector and arrays of any indexable type, very quickly.